nicholasayam/Digital-CV/README.md

 📮**Live Updates**: Serving the force now.
 Upcoming in 2024, Law at National University of Singapore (NUS). 🚀

-{: .live updates }
+{: .live-updates }
-> TServing the force now.
+> Serving the force now.
 Upcoming in 2024, Law at National University of Singapore (NUS). 🚀.

 ***